Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/assessment/readme.md

 Problems 5 and 7 will not be covered by your framework.
 You'll need to solve these from scratch.

-## 1 Type
+## 1 Typography

 Set the font style for text and headings.
 All fonts on the page should styled.
 I should not see the default Times New Roman anywhere!

+**What do to:** Style the text including the headings.

 ## 2 Style The Navbar

 Style the navbar and links.
 The navbar should include the links and the page title.

-Extra credit: Make the navbar sticky.
+**What to do:** Create a navbar along the top of the page.
+It should be a horizontal bar with containng the links in `section#nav`

+**Extra credit:** Make the navbar sticky.
+A sticky navbar always stays at the top of the page even when the page scrolls.

 ## 3 Style cards

 These cards have an image and text. **The cards should sit in a horizontal row.**

+**What to do:** In `section#popular` there are three divs each containing an image and a paragraph.
+Style these so that look like cards.
+The cards should be arranged in a horizontal row, use flex.

 ## 4 Style Colors

 To make the swatches visible I added width, height, and border.
 You should change these to fit your ideas.
-You need to present the colors in rows or a grid.
-Remember we have to be able to click them and these divs so they need to be big enough to click.
+You need to present the colors in a grid.
+We have to be able to click these divs so they need to be big enough to click.
 Each div also needs to keep the class name: add-to-cart and the data-color and data-price attributes.

 ### 5 Genereate 100 colors